abdulghanialjuhi/abdulghanialjuhi/README.md

-- 👋 Hi, I’m @abdulghanialjuhi
+- 👋 Hi, I’m @abdulghani aljuhi
-- 👀 I’m interested in react js and react native
+- ✌🏼 i'm full stack developer
-- 🌱 I’m currently learning python
+- 👀 I’m interested in react js and python (flask)
-- 💞️ I’m looking to collaborate on react js and react native
+- 💞️ I’m looking to collaborate on react js and flask

 <!---